krav4/phased_array_sim/README.md

 ## Inputs

  - num_elements - number of phased array elements, defaults to 3.
  - beam_angle - the desired beam direction in degrees.
-Phase shift turned out to be very sensitive to this value, so defaults to 0.5.
+Defaults to 10 degrees.
  - frequency - the transmission frequency determines how far away the elements are spaced (optimal lambda/2).
 Defaults to 30 GHz, which is Ka-band.

 ## Outputs